 - What are some tips for good commercial headshots?

-- What’s the difference between a commercial vs. theatrical headshot?
+- What’s the difference between a commercial headshot and a theatrical headshot?

 - What should I include on a commercial acting résumé?